- Home > Author's archive:

 What’s more, I’ve learned I’m not alone.
 And this is really exciting!

-Just check out my posts on Ryan Deiss’s bullshit, his other bullshit, this from Frank Kern, or this dubious launch tactic from Eben Pagan.
+Just check out my posts on Ryan Deiss’s bullshit, his other bullshit, or this from Frank Kern.
 Notice they all have a LOT of comments?
 That’s because there are a lot of pissed off people.
 Perhaps you’re one of them.

 I can’t tell you how many people I’ve spoken with in the past few weeks who have told me about paying good money for some course.

 The more I’ve thought about it, the more it seems that the real problem is not that most marketers are cheats.